MarcoMueglich/MarcoMueglich/README.md

 # 👋 Hi, I’m Marco!

 Already in my childhood I developed a great interest in **technology** and **computers**.
-In order to pursue this interest, I first completed my vocational baccalaureate with a focus on "computer science" and then began an apprenticeship as an IT specialist for **system integration**.
+In order to pursue this interest, I first completed my technical diploma with a focus on "computer science" and then began an apprenticeship as an IT specialist for **system integration**.

 During my training, I found myself liking **design** and **programming** more and more, which is why I decided to further my education in these areas by studying after my training.